ABI-Tutorials/DTP-Visualisation/source/visualisation.rst

 displays are inherently two-dimensional.
 We employ computer graphics rendering to make 2-D images from 3-D scenes, built up solely from point, line and triangle *primitives*.
 Visualisation algorithms are used to covert features of a model which may be any dimension into these primitives.
 Computer graphics rendering applies shading (colouring including with textures/images, lighting, translucency) to draw primitives out of coloured pixels on the output image, and combined with the ability to vary time and viewpoint (at interactive speeds due to the enormous processing power of graphics hardware) gives the resulting output depth and communicates temporal changes.

 Often the final objective is to output one or more static 2-D images, a movie or increasingly a shareable interactive 3-D visualisation.
-These outputs are used for papers and thesis, presentations and general publicity.
+These outputs are used for papers and theses, presentations and general publicity.
 It can't be over-estimated how important it is to develop these visualisation skills when working in Computational Physiology, and how effective they are in communicating results and engaging with your audience: *pretty pictures sell research*.

 SimpleViz tool
 --------------